 Your kindergarten teacher should be as transparent as possible about their expectations so that you know upfront what kindergarten in 2022 looks like in your school.
 There may or may not be a giant caterpillar on the wall, but if so, rest assured the goal is much loftier than collecting paper shoes for shoe-tying mastery.
 Be prepared to offer that same transparency to your teacher so you can start this magical year off on the right (velcroed) foot.

 If you want to get a ‘behind the scenes’ look into the hilarious truth of what kindergarten really looks like, then you’ve come to the right place!
+Check out this FREE Download to learn MORE about what to expect!
 Let me know in the comments if you found this helpful, or if there is any other advice I can offer up from my experience in the kindergarten classroom!
+If you still have any kindergarten readiness questions I missed – ask away!

 (aka Ms. Bolls, Mrs. Scott)